-Autonomic dysreflexia (AD) is a dangerous rise in blood pressure in people with spinal cord injuries.
+Autonomic dysreflexia (AD) is a sudden rise in blood pressure in a person who has had a spinal cord injury.

-AD occurs more often in people who have spinal cord injuries at the level of T6 and above (upper back).
-It is also more common in people with recent spinal cord injuries.
+The risk of this problem is higher in people who have spinal cord injuries in the upper back.
+It is also more common in people with a recent spinal cord injury.

-AD occurs in the thoracic area of people with spinal cord injuries.
+AD happens in the thoracic area of people with spinal cord injuries.

 Copyright © Nucleus Medical Media, Inc.

 Some people may not have symptoms.
 Others may have: